forestdb/forestdb.org/models/2025-problang-irony.md

 Similarly, the irony model uses contextual priors over states like weather, where positive or neutral conditions (e.g., “OK” or “amazing”) are more probable than “terrible.”
 When the speaker says something that contradicts this likely context (e.g., calling sunny weather “terrible”), the listener interprets it as ironic—inferring a positive state with negative phrasing.

-Although both models assume shared categorical priors between speaker and listener and require listeners to adjust from literal utterances to contextually plausible meanings, they differs in that the hyperbole model adjusts in a unidirectional, scalar manner (e.g., exaggerating quantity), while the irony model infers a bidirectional, oppositional shift—interpreting statements as meaning the opposite of their literal form.
+Although both models assume shared categorical priors between speaker and listener and require listeners to adjust from literal utterances to contextually plausible meanings, they differ in that the hyperbole model adjusts in a unidirectional, scalar manner (e.g., exaggerating quantity), while the irony model infers a bidirectional, oppositional shift—interpreting statements as meaning the opposite of their literal form.

 In real-world communication, this flexibility in interpreting nonliteral language highlights how irony and hyperbole depend on a listener’s ability to use context, probability, and shared experience to uncover the speaker’s true intent (Question under discussion: QUD).
 Specifically, in the hyperbole model, the utterance interpretation depends on three key variables: